python-cmd2/cmd2/README.md

 Plan for dropping Python 2.7 support
 ------------------------------------
-Support for Python 2.7 will be discontinued on Aug 31, 2018.
+Support for Python 2.7 will be discontinued on April 15, 2018.
 After that date, new releases of `cmd2` will only support Python 3.
 Older releases of `cmd2` will of course continue to support Python 2.7.

 Supporting Python 2 is an increasing burden on our limited resources.
 Switching to support only Python 3 will allow